-Did you know that you can file online FIR in Bangalore through the city police website and the e-Lost Report App?
+Can you file online FIR in Bangalore?
+The answer is you can’t, but you can file an online report for lost documents in Bangalore through the city police website and the e-Lost Report App?

 Do you want to find out more about how to file and FIR online through the website or E-lost App?
 Read on as this article discusses points such as what an FIR is, why you need to file and FIR and how to file it online.

 Well, nobody likes visiting a police station but in some cases, it is a necessity.
 If you are the victim of a criminal offence or see one taking place, it is your right and duty to file an FIR on the basis of which an investigation can be started.
 Read on to learn more about online FIR Bangalore and how you can file them.